 - Duke Ellington’s Sacred Songs Service Concert – Ripon Cathedral (band plus massed choirs)

 - 1940s wartime themed weekends in Grassington

-- Harrogate Dance Festivals – with Strictly Come Dancing stars
+- Harrogate Dance Festivals – with the Strictly Come Dancing stars

 - Featuring as the Army Swing Band in the hit UK movie “A Royal Night Out”

-We have now celebrated over 32 years of music making and love taking part in many new events.
+We have now celebrated over 34 years of music making and look forward to many more.

-From those early beginnings as a small community big band, Echo 42 now plays for a variety of events and is known for musical professionalism and a sense of fun.
+From those early beginnings as a small community big band, Echo 42 now plays for a wide variety of events and is known for musical professionalism and a sense of fun on and off stage.